xmartlabs/xmartlabs.github.io/_posts/2019-07-01-redshift-snowflake.md

 Nowadays, it is more and more common to have information on a semi-structured format, for example, a JSON report from 3rd party API like Google Analytics Reporting API or exports from a NoSQL database like MongoDB.

-If this is the case and you want to extract and correlate this data with other sources, Snowflake provides [**out-of-the-box datatypes and a query syntax**](https://docs.snowflake.net/manuals/sql-reference/data-types-semistructured.html) that allow you to transverse your JSON data.
+If this is the case and you want to extract and correlate this data with other sources, Snowflake provides [**out-of-the-box datatypes and a query syntax**](https://docs.snowflake.net/manuals/sql-reference/data-types-semistructured.html) that allow you to traverse your JSON data.
 Redshift also provides this feature through [**Spectrum**](https://aws.amazon.com/blogs/big-data/amazon-redshift-spectrum-extends-data-warehousing-out-to-exabytes-no-loading-required/), but it needs [some previous configuration](https://docs.aws.amazon.com/redshift/latest/dg/c-getting-started-using-spectrum.html) to work properly, like creating external schemas and tables.